 International applicants should be aware the program may not offer sufficient on-campus courses for F or J visa holders.
 Please contact the program for more information before applying.

-The Criminal Justice MS program currently offers limited face-to-face coures.
+The Criminal Justice MS program currently offers limited face-to-face courses.
+The program is offered primarily online.
 Contact the program for additional information.

-Please note: Criminal Justice (MS) may be completed fully online, although not all elective options or program prerequisites may be offered online.
+Please note: Criminal Justice (MS) may be completed fully online, although not all elective options may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.

 UCF is not authorized to provide online courses or instruction to students in some states.
 Refer to State Restrictions for current information.